youweiliang/Multi-view_Graph_Learning/README.md

 # Multi-view Graph Learning
-Code for our paper "[Multi-view Graph Learning by Joint Modeling of Consistency and Inconsistency](https://arxiv.org/abs/2008.10208)", which is the follow-up work of our ICDM paper "Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering". ***This version is more robust and stable and efficient than the ICDM version.*** Please see the paper for details.
+Code for our paper "[Multi-view Graph Learning by Joint Modeling of Consistency and Inconsistency](https://arxiv.org/abs/2008.10208)", which is the follow-up work of our ICDM paper "Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering". ***This version is more robust and stable and efficient than the ICDM version.*** A summary of change in this paper comparing to the ICDM version is [here](https://github.com/youweiliang/Multi-view_Graph_Learning/tree/master/summary_of_change).
+Please see the paper for details.

 ### News
 * [Sep, 2020]: The code of the 7 multi-view spectral clustering algorithms (and a single-view spectral clustering algorithm) used for comparison in our paper is uploaded to [this repository](https://github.com/youweiliang/Multi-view_Clustering).